 It is a fact of American history that three of the five Founding Father Presidents died on the Independence Day anniversary.
 But was it just a coincidence?

-Local and national newspapers were also quick to report after Monroe’s death that they thought his July 4th passing was a “remarkable” coincidence, at the least, since Thomas Jefferson and John Adams died on July 4, 1826 – the 50th anniversary of the Declaration of Independence.
+Local and national newspapers were also quick to report after Monroe’s death that they thought his July 4 passing was a “remarkable” coincidence, at the least, since Thomas Jefferson and John Adams had both also died on July 4, 1826 – the 50th anniversary of the Declaration of Independence.

-Likewise, the New York Commercial Advertiser pondered the coincidence on July 5, 1831.
-“Thus of the six former presidents, by a coincidence for which it would be difficult to find a parallel in history, three of them have been called away in a good all age, on the same proud anniversary,” it said.
+The New York Commercial Advertiser wrote on July 5, 1831: “It would be difficult to find a parallel in history, three of them have been called away in a good all age, on the same proud anniversary.”

 And then the Boston Traveler wondered about the coincidence on July 8.
 “Again our national anniversary has been marked by one of those events, which it may be scarcely permitted to ascribe the chance.”

-We aren’t statisticians, but it is obvious that the death of three presidents, of the seven who had been elected, as of 1831, on the same day of the year was a long shot.
+The death of these three presidents on the same day of the year was a long shot.
 There is an interesting blog post at the Boston University’s History Society that excerpts Margaret P. Battin’s research on the coincidental deaths of Adams and Jefferson.

 “Given the insufficient historical evidence available, we can’t know the truth about why Adams and Jefferson died on the same day,” Battin said.
 (She didn’t include Monroe in her study.)
 Battin evaluated the circumstances under six different criteria, ranging from mere coincidence and divine intervention, to the men’s willingness or desire to die on the anniversary day.